adreena/Behavioral-Cloning-P3/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * models/ containing 2 models, model1.h5 is only trained on track1 with 30,000 data, model2.h5 is trained on 70,000 data track 1 & track 2
 * writeup_report.md summary of the results
+* run1.mp4 of running model1 on track#1 and run2.mp4 of running model2 on track#2

 #### 2. Functional code